- Read our Easy Read version about reporting hate and harassment

 What happens next

-Within one working day of receiving your report, we'll contact you to talk about what we can do to make you feel safer.
+We'll contact you to talk about what we can do to make you feel safer.
+We usually do this within one working day.
 We may ask our liaison officers or victim support to talk to you.

 We'll investigate the incident so we can take appropriate action against the perpetrator.
 This could include prosecution, restorative justice, enforcement action by Berneslai Homes, or a warning.